MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 1. After your data has been imported, use the navigation at the left of the screen to select the **Visit** table again.

-2. Using the tabs on the top, select the Data tab.
+2. Using the tabs on the top, select the **Data** tab for the Visit table.

 3. Verify that there are records in your table.